 and Walters Research Library

-NOTE: The first floor of Stroud Mansion is wheelchair accessible through a ramp at the Ninth Street entrance.
-The Walters Research Library, Gift Shop, Victorian parlor and changing exhibit space are located on the first floor.
-Other floors in the historic building are not wheelchair accessible.
+NOTE: Only the first floor of the Stroud Mansion and Library is handicap accessible, through a ramp at the Ninth Street entrance.
+The Walters Research Library, Gift Shop, Stroud Room, Victorian parlor and changing exhibit space are located on the first floor.

 HISTORY OF THE MANSIONThe 12-room house, an imposing structure for its time, was built in 1795 by Jacob Stroud, founder of Stroudsburg and a Revolutionary War colonel, as a home for John, his eldest son, John Stroud lived here for only a few years before moving to another home outside of town.
 Jacob Stroud's next oldest son, Daniel, moved in next and lived here with his wife and family for years.